 —What… you mean…

 —It’s the only thing they have in common with each other.
 Sunlight, blood, garlic, stakes, crosses, holy water, and… uh, whatever those high-school vampires were, you can’t count on any of those completely.
-But all of them will tell you what they’re all about.
+But all of them, without any provocation whatsoever, will exhaustively explain to you what they’re all about.

 —Huh… you know, it’s true.
 It’s how I became a vampire hunter, in fact.
-You kinda just have to wait for them to tell you, and then, you know, it’s real easy.
+You kinda just have to wait for them to tell you how to kill them, and then, you know, it’s real easy.

 —Gordon, tell me again.
 What makes you different from any of the others?